pmean/build-website/text/06/SampleSizeR.md

     either estimates of sample size or power for one sample binomial problem.
 The first button calculates approximate power or sample size and critical values (reject if \>= critical value).
-The second button calculates \"exact\" power and alpha for the given null and alternative proportions and sample size.
+The second button calculates "exact" power and alpha for the given null and alternative proportions and sample size.
 Note, sample size and null and alternative proportions can be changed before using the second button.* www.swogstat.org/Stat/Public/one\_binomial.htm